The Story of Tonight

 "The Story of Tonight" is the fourth song from Act 1 of the musical Hamilton, based on the life of Alexander Hamilton, which premiered on Broadway in 2015.
 Lin-Manuel Miranda wrote both the music and lyrics to the song.

 Synopsis

 The song recounts a meeting which occurred in 1776 between Alexander Hamilton, John Laurens, Hercules Mulligan and Marquis de Lafayette.
-In the song, the four young revolutionaries declare their loyalty and fealty to the newly-started revolution, and consume alcohol in a bar as they talk, toasting every now and then.
+In the song, the four young revolutionaries declare their loyalty and fealty to the newly-started American Revolutionary War, and consume alcohol in a bar as they talk, toasting every now and then.
 They state that their liberty and freedom can never be taken from them, and that there will soon be more people joining their cause.
-They also confess that they are willing to die in the fight.
+They also confess that they are willing to die in the fight, which Laurens eventually did.

 Reprises

 The song has two reprises in the first act of the musical:

 "The Story of Tonight (Reprise)"

 The first reprise of the song is the twelfth song in Act One of the musical.
 It takes place following the wedding of Alexander Hamilton and Elizabeth Schuyler in 1780.
 The group from the first rendition of the song is reunited, all of them drunk from the party and jokingly singing about the consequences of his marriage.
 They refer to Alexander as "the tomcat", referencing a moniker given to him by Martha Washington as a result of his promiscuous nature.
 Mulligan states that he is "newly not poor", as he has married into the wealthy Schuyler family.
 Their drunken festivities are interrupted by the arrival of Aaron Burr, who had recently been promoted to the rank of lieutenant colonel.
 Hamilton expresses envy at Burr's command, and Burr congratulates Hamilton on his nuptials, and Laurens inquires as to Burr's own romantic status.
 Hamilton dismisses his friends and Burr reveals that he is unlawfully consorting with the wife of a British officer.
 Hamilton asks Burr why he is so hesitant to be with this woman if he loves her, a question that leads Burr to reveal his world-view and philosophy in the next song, "Wait for It".